-- a.
-The current export-orientation of mining is hereby reversed and a domestic needsbased development of the industry shall be pursued by the State as a step towards achieving genuine economic development; - b.
-The mining industry shall be geared towards national industrialization and shall be built for the production of raw materials such as base metals, basic chemicals and petrochemicals needed by the basic, medium and heavy industries to produce as much consumer, intermediate and capital goods with the country's stock of finite mineral and non-mineral industrial raw materials and in the process provide jobs to the country's vast human resources; - c.
-The community shall actively participate in the stewardship of mineral resources.
-Community-based initiatives shall be encouraged and supported; - d.
-The State and its members shall develop its human resources and encourage the evolution of its own appropriate technologies.
-The State shall provide the appropriate support and protection to Filipino corporations to further develop and increase their participation in the industry.
-All mining industry investments shall be mutually-beneficial and help achieve the specific target and goals of the National Industrialization Program.
-To come up with the large capital requirement for mining, the State must use local sources such as but not limited to the granting of incentives and financial aid to local private sector investors, re-channeling of government budget allocations for foreign debt payments and military expenditures, and the proceeds from the government shares of the Malampaya Natural Gas Project;
+- b) The mining industry shall be geared towards national industrialization and shall be built for the production of raw materials such as base metals, basic chemicals and petrochemicals needed by the basic, medium and heavy industries to produce as much consumer, intermediate and capital goods with the country's stock of finite mineral and non-mineral industrial raw materials and in the process provide jobs to the country's vast human resources; - 8 9 c) The community shall actively participate in the stewardship of mineral resources.
+Community-based initiatives shall be encouraged and supported;

-e.
-The State shall allow, in exceptional cases, foreign corporations to invest in the mineral industry.
-Based on the National Industrialization Program and the country's capability and capacity, the government must identify the mineral areas where foreigners can help and invest subject to rigorous screening and strict regulations as provided in this Act and related laws.
-The participation of foreign companies in the critical stages of minerals extraction and processing shall be in accordance with a mandatory program or agreement for technology transfer and equity shares that do not exceed 40 percent of the full capital requirements;

-Provided, That capital accumulation and reinvestment within the country shall be primarily encouraged over profit repatriation by the foreign companies and that foreign mining corporations, their principals, local firms and conduits that have a bad track record in the Philippines are banned from investing in the country;
+- 11 d) The State and its members shall develop its human resources and 12 encourage the evolution of its own appropriate technologies.
+The State 13 shall provide the appropriate support and protection to Filipino corporations to further develop and increase their participation in the 14 industry.
+All mining industry investments shall be mutually-beneficial and 15 16 help achieve the specific target and goals of the National 17 Industrialization Program.
+To come up with the large capital requirement 18 for mining, the State must use local sources such as but not limited to 19 the granting of incentives and financial aid to local private sector investors, re-channeling of government budget allocations for foreign 20 debt payments and military expenditures, and the proceeds from the 21 22 government shares of the Malampaya Natural Gas Project; - 23 e) The State shall allow, in exceptional cases, foreign corporations to invest 24 in the mineral industry.
+Based on the National Industrialization Program 25 and the country's capability and capacity, the government must identify 26 the mineral areas where foreigners can help and invest subject to 27 rigorous screening and strict regulations as provided in this Act and 28 related laws.
+The participation of foreign companies in the critical stages 29 of minerals extraction and processing shall be in accordance with a 30 mandatory program or agreement for technology transfer and equity 31 shares that do not exceed forty (40) percent of the full capital 32 requirements. - Provided, That capital accumulation and reinvestment within the country shall be primarily encouraged over profit repatriation by the foreign companies and that foreign mining corporations, their principals, local firms and conduits that have a bad track record in the Philippines are banned from investing in the country;